jeod13/katacoda-scenarios/sales-and-marketing-team/test2/step1.md

 If the strength your password is below 'strong', lets have a look on how to create a strong password as shown below.<br /><br />

+# Importance of Password
+Your passwords grant access into your own account with different privileges, so you are probably thinking 'what are the best practices to create a strong password' to protect your accounts against these cybercriminals.
+If your passwords were part of a data breach, you will want to change them immediately.

 # The most common way to set a strong password
 1. Make it long.<br />
 This is the most critical factor.
 Choose nothing shorter than 15 characters, more if possible.<br />